 Measure Your Prototypes

-After a pitch of the idea to Larry, the authors turned the best ideas into a first script of an episode.
-With the text ready before production the script of the shows was read by the actors and often rewritten on-the-spot if parts did not stick or the ensemble added value to it.
+After a pitch of the idea to Larry, the authors turned the best ideas into the first script of an episode.
+With the text ready before production, the script of the shows was read by the actors and often rewritten on-the-spot if parts did not stick or the ensemble added value to it.

 “Sometimes after a run-through I would see Larry run back to his office.
 He would run to do the rewrites!” – George Shapiro

 If lines did bomb they were cut or rewritten.
 Most inside-apartment scenes were filmed in front of a live studio audience.
 The feedback of the audience towards the lines was a strong indicator for their comedic appeal to the final viewers of the show.
 When they did not laugh in the studio, the text had to be rewritten on the spot.